LCAS/aerial_topomapping/README.md

   conda activate atenv
   ```

-  Important Note: by default every time you open a new terminal now you will be in the conda base enviroment.
+  Important Note: by default every time you open now a new terminal, you will be in the conda base enviroment.
 In order to avoid this behaviour you can do:
   ```
   conda config --set auto_activate_base false
   ```